|

 The Waterloo Tavern is listed in Pigot's Directory for 182/9 when the licencee was John Radcliffe.
 Another Waterloo Tavern was in Boughton.

 Whitefriars: The King's Head - recorded as being used as a polling station in 1809.
-Listed in Pigot's Directory for 1818-20 when the licencee was William Roberts and in 1828/9, William Posnett.
+Listed in Pigot's Directory for 1818-20 when the licencee was William Roberts, in 1822-3 Samuel William and in 1828/9, William Posnett.
 Much more about this pub under Grosvenor Street.

 Werburgh Lane (now St. Werburgh Street): The Crown Tavern.
 The street is listed in Pigot's Directory 1818-20 as Warburgh's Lane and lists this tavern- licencee C Ladmore- as trading there.